babel/website/docs/plugin-transform-react-jsx.md

 `string`, defaults to `React.Fragment`.

 Replace the component used when compiling JSX fragments.
+It should be a valid JSX tag name.

 ### `useBuiltIns`